Sumandora/tarasande/README.md

 ### Support

 Windows and Linux are supported.
-I do not own MacOS hardware, so there is no official support for it.
-Launching the cheat under MacOS shouldn't pose much of a challenge, however.
+I do not own macOS hardware, so there is no official support for it.
+Launching the cheat under macOS shouldn't pose much of a challenge, however.

 ## Download